FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration: Introduction

-In this paper, we address the core question: \textit{How can multi-agent systems maximize performance under fixed compute budgets while leveraging complementary agents capable of collaboration?} To answer this, we propose \sys, a general framework for budget-constrained optimization of test-time compute in multi-agent systems.
-At its core, \sys introduces the abstraction of \emph{collaboration modules}, which are modular and callable functions that encapsulate high-level coordination strategies among agents.
-Each module defines a structured multi-agent workflow with a standardized input schema and functionality, making agent interactions composable and reusable, similar to tools.
-Collaboration modules provide a principled way to allocate and scale compute effectively, since the orchestrator can decide when and how to invoke more \emph{compute-intensive forms} of collaboration depending on task state and budget.
-In this view, multi-agent collaboration reduces to a function-calling problem, with a meta-agent dynamically choosing which module to invoke.
-The modules themselves are automatically induced through self-play reflection on past trajectories, ensuring they capture reusable coordination patterns without manual design.
+In this paper, we address the core question: \textit{How can multi-agent systems maximize performance under fixed compute budgets while effectively leveraging complementary agents through collaboration?} To this end, we propose \sys, a general framework for budget-constrained optimization of test-time compute in multi-agent systems.
+At the core of \sys is the abstraction of \emph{collaboration modules}, which are modular, callable functions that encapsulate high-level coordination strategies among agents.
+Each module specifies a structured multi-agent workflow with standardized inputs and functionality, rendering agent interactions composable and reusable, akin to tools in function-calling frameworks.
+This abstraction enables principled allocation and scaling of compute, as the orchestrator can dynamically decide when and how to invoke increasingly compute-intensive forms of collaboration based on the evolving task state and remaining budget.
+From this perspective, multi-agent coordination is cast as a function-calling problem, with an orchestrator agent adaptively choosing among collaboration modules.
+The modules themselves are automatically induced via self-play reflection over past trajectories, capturing reusable coordination patterns without manual design.